baseboxorg/jeffskinnerbox.github.io/content/drafts/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 you don't need to follow this whole procedure.
 Just make sure SSH is working and follow Step 3.
-If you want to also upgrade your existing Raspberry Pi OS to the latest version, check out the article "[Raspbian GNU/Linux upgrade from Wheezy to Raspbian Jessie 8][11]".
+If you want to also upgrade your existing Raspberry Pi OS to the latest version, check out the article ["Raspbian GNU/Linux upgrade from Wheezy to Raspbian Jessie 8"][11].

 # Step 1: Download Raspberry Pi Image
 Before you can load a copy of the latest Raspberry Pi image onto your micro SD Card,